DimaOshchepkov/vyatsu_applicant_bot/README.md

 VECTOR_DB_SERVICE_PORT=8000
 ```

-### 3. Download and add the selected embedding model to the vector_db_service folder
+### 3. Download and add the selected sentence embeddings model to the vector_db_service folder
 Example of the expected directory structure:

 ```bash